johann-petrak/licenseheaders/README.md

 pip install licenseheaders
 ```

-IMPORTANT: do *NOT* download from the github releases page, these stopped to get updated after release 0.5
-when the package became available on PyPi.
-Since then installation with `pip install` is recommended.

 ## Template names and files

 This library comes with a number of predefined templates.
 If a template name is specified